Maier964/StegClone/README.md

 This script will embed secret images into source images.
 It uses the LSB technique presented in Steghide, a popular steganography tool that supports this operation.
 For more information regarding Steghide, please refer to this [link](https://github.com/StefanoDeVuono/steghide).

 ### Algorithm steps:
-1. Compress the secret image.
-This is to ensure as little size gap as possible between the input image and the secret image.
-   - Compression is done by using the zlib standard algorithm.
-This can be further optimized or implemented from scratch, depending on the project requirements.
-(TODO: Ask for clarification)

-2. Encrypt the secret image.
+1. Encrypt the secret image.
 This adds a layer of security to the embedding process.
    - Right now, encryption is handled simply by using a XOR byte-wise function.
 (TODO: Add more complex security mechanisms, like RSA, public-private key)

-3. Embed the image using the LSB technique.
+2. Embed the image using the LSB technique.

-4. Save the new file.
+3. Save the new file.

 * For retrieval, the algorithm steps are reversed.

+* Further improvements include:
+   * Compressing the secret image, so no size restrictions are present
+   * Implement additional security layers
+   * Maintain secret image dimensions ( at the moment, the decoded secret will have the same resolution as the cover image )

 ## Requirements